kkween/ecommerce-opencart/README.md

 The project is based on Java-Selenium technology to automate https://demo.opencart.com/index.php website.

-Functionality covered in this automation Project : (Java, Selenium, TestNG, Maven & Page Object Model):
+Functionality covered in this automation Project : (Java, Selenium, TestNG, Maven, Page Object Model & Page Factory):

 - Registration of new user